DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-2-mentor-materials.md

 Answers might include:

 - Do now activity.
 Advantages: useful to identify pupil starting point, useful as a recall tool.
 Disadvantages: might need a follow-on to secure learning.
 - Regular low-stake quizzes.
-Advantages: identifies what pupils know and can do, low-stakes so supportive of pupils’ needs, helps identify next steps.
+Advantages: identifies what pupils know and can do, low-stakes so supportive of pupils' needs, helps identify next steps.
 Disadvantage: potentially time-consuming.
 - Exit tickets.
 Advantages: identifies what pupils know and can do.
 Disadvantage: timings – if we use these at the end of the lesson it might be too late to re-teach.
 - Hinge questions.
 Advantages: can target misconceptions.
 Disadvantage: pupils may be able to guess the correct answer.
 - Written questions which require short answers.
 Advantages: more detailed response so pupil understanding can be explored further.
 Disadvantage: time-consuming to mark.